 3. Microsoft Excel online is a free tool (or you could get a Microsoft 365 subscription at a reasonable price) and could be an alternative to Google spreadsheets if you are looking for collaborative support.
 However, it has certain limitations even in terms of collaboration.
 More importantly, you would be barred from generating an extensive list of charts for your business finance statuses and forecasts.
 You cannot get data from external sources.
 It is also missing in features such as advanced filtering and timeline options for your projects.

 4. Google spreadsheet is better than excel in that it is accessible online but has many limitations that might come in the way of smooth and fast operations.
-For example, Google sheets have limited number of data visualization options.
+For example, Google sheets have a limited number of data visualization options.
 It is also not an ideal tool for big and complex data.
 Moreover, Google spreadsheets will host your financial data in the public cloud, which may not be a safe option.

 5. A cloud-based accounting solution is very secure as data is hosted in the private cloud.
 Plus, you can use it to produce fast results any time and from anywhere without doing much.